 Late that evening, or more accurately, very early the next day, my pager buzzed, rattled, and skittering across the surface of the dresser, fell to the floor.
 Mae had just left a voicemail letting me know that Earl had passed, that she was OK and the mortuary was coming to retrieve Earl’s body.

 Earl was a veteran and therefore eligible for burial in a military cemetery.
 Plans were made to do so at Fort Rosecrans which sits near the tip of Point Loma in San Diego.
 The cemetery is both beautiful and alarming.
-The Pacific Ocean on one side and the San Diego Bay, overlooking the Navy Submarine Base, on the other, the sun shining and temperature almost perfect all the time.
-The startling part, as with all military burial grounds, is the sheer size and uniformity of simple white markers with such few words; name, branch of service, birth and death dates.
+The Pacific Ocean on one side and the San Diego Bay, overlooking the Navy Submarine Base, on the other, the sun shining and temperature nearly perfect.
+As with all military burial grounds, what is most striking is the sheer size and uniformity of the simple white grave markers with few words; name, branch of service, birth and death dates.
 A small number of visitors wander through the grounds stopping for a few moments to read the names and note the date of death.
 One can help wonder whether they saw combat- perhaps were killed in combat.
 1943, 1967, 1950.
 World War II?
 Viet Nam?
 Korea?
-It is easy to create and romanticize some fantasized heroes’ death, but most simply did their duty and served for a time before returning to their previous lives like Earl, returning to their farms, their small towns, or to the hill country of West Virginia.
+It is easy to romanticize fantastic heroes’ stories as one strolls through among the graves, but most simply did their duty, served for a time, before returning to their former lives, returning to their farms, their small towns, or, like Earl, to the hill country of West Virginia.

 The grave has been dug.
-A mound of dirt beside it masked with astro turf.
+As always, the unseemly mound of dirt piled next to the grave is covered by astroturf.
+This helps minimize the interruption of homogeneity that differentiates the cemetery from its surrounds and the reality that one’s loved one will soon be buried beneath it.
 The family and a few guests sit in a line of canvass chairs before the grave.
-Young Marines in their crisp uniforms cut a memorable picture as they march in lockstep carrying the flag draped casket to the grave.
+Young Marines in crisp uniforms cut a memorable image as they march in lockstep carrying the flag draped casket to the grave.
 As I conducted the burial rites, the striking contrast between Earl, the common man, and the blend of formality and solemnity that marked the event was inescapable.
 As intended, it communicated respect and the honor, dignity, and thanks due the common man.
-The burial rite concluded, the Officer in Charge issues a not quite discernable command directed to the Rifle Detail.
-They raise their rifles, aiming them toward the water and fire three volleys startling the guests seated before the casket.
+The burial rite concluded, the Officer in Charge issues a barely discernable command directed to the Rifle Detail.
+They raise their rifles, aiming out over the water and fire three volleys startling the guests seated before the casket.
 Again, a command, “order arms” and rifles are lowered in elegant and precise unison.
 There is moment of silence, followed by the woeful sound of ‘Taps’ played from somewhere unseen.
 I tried to discreetly determine the location of the bugler and finally spotted the lone Marine standing under a tree apart from us all playing the sound so powerfully associated with endings and grief.
 With great solemnity, the flag is lifted from the casket by the color guard and folded for presentation to Mae.
-The officer snaps a salute before Mae, then lowers his arm ever so slowly returning it to his side.
+The officer snaps a salute before Mae who feels uncomfortable with all the attention, then lowers his arm ever so slowly returning it to his side.
 The officer turns and faces right returning to the other members of the detail.

 The service now over, I return to my car and see the Marines chatting and laughing with one another, kidding around, before they get in their vehicles to leave.
-I know this is the detail to which they are assigned but they never betray the reality that it is simply a job.
+I know this is the detail to which they are assigned and maybe there are other burials scheduled for later that day, but they never betray the reality that this is simply their job.
 That they are barely old enough to have a beer is a stark contrast with the serious and solemn demeanor they conveyed only moments earlier.
 I will attend a brief reception at Ed’s, listen to stories about Earl that temporarily ease the pain of Mae’s loss.
 There will be promises of prayers and calls to ‘check in on her’ made.
 I will wish her well and Ed will arrange for her return home.